Rhapsomates

+Rhapsomates (or Rapsomates) (Ῥαψομάτης) was a Byzantine official who led a revolt in the Theme of Cyprus in the early 1090s.
+Nothing is known about his life prior to the revolt apart from the fact that he served as an official in the region.
+The motivation behind its outbreak remains a matter of conjecture.

+Rhapsomates maintained control of the island for approximately three years.
+He was defeated by the megas doux John Doukas and was taken captive to Constantinople.
+His life was probably spared.
+After the suppression of the rising, emperor Alexios I Komnenos augmented Cyprus' garrison and appointed new officials to rule over it.

 Background

-Rhapsomates is the name of an obscure family.
+No historical record survives of Rhapsomates' origins or his life prior to the revolt.
+Rhapsomates, meaning 'stitched eyes', is the name of an obscure family.
+The family name originates in 11th century Asia Minor and refers to the nickname of Turkic people who migrated to the area.
 The given name of the rebel leader is not known.
 A Basil Rhapsomates is known from a seal dated to the 12th century.
 It is just possible that this Basil was the same person as the rebel leader.
 There was an ergasterion (workshop) belonging to a John Rhapsomates located in Galata, the Genoese quarter of Constantinople, in the 12th century.
+The main narrative sources for his revolt are Anna Komnene and John Zonaras.
+British historian Roderick Beaton dismisses accounts of Rhapsomates' life as reality intertwined with folk tales.

 Rhapsomates held office on Cyprus before the revolt, but which office is unknown.
 It does not appear to have been a military one, since he is described as having never held a sword or rode a horse.
+His lack of military prowess may have been purposefully exaggerated by Manuel Boutoumites who had served as doux in Cyprus during the 1080s.
+The two might have been friends and Boutoumites, acted in this manner to soften Rhapsomates' punishment after the revolt.
 He was most probably a judge (krites) or kourator (imperial estate manager).
 It is possible, but unlikely, that he was the catepan (military governor) of Cyprus.
 The absence of a catepan in the surviving narratives of the revolt is difficult to explain, but the office may have been temporarily vacant or the catepan may have been an early victim of the revolt.